mkudija/mkudija.github.io/reading-notes/_md/2024-11-26-Evangelicals and Catholics Together.md

 - **We Contend Together**
 	- As we are bound together by Christ and his cause, so we are bound together in contending against al that opposes Christ and his cause.
 	- Christians individually and the church corporately also have a responsibility for the right ordering of civil society.
-	- Poltics, law, and culture must be secured by moral truth.
+	- Politics, law, and culture must be secured by moral truth.
 	- In this country, too, freedom of religion cannot betaken for granted but requires constant attention.
 We strongly affirm the separation of church and state, and just as strongly protest the distortion of the principle to mean the separation of religion from public life.
 	- We will persist in contending in order ot secure the legal protection of the unborn.
 	- In public education, we contend together for schools that transmit to coming generations our cultural heritage, which is inseparable from the formative influence of religion, especiallyJudaism and Christianity.
 Education tor responsible citizenship and social behavior si inescapably moral education.